nogibjj/individual3/README.md

 Aiming to the service provided by app.py, locust the core function to execute the performance test.
 <img width="1375" alt="image" src="https://github.com/user-attachments/assets/9fc99c03-60cf-492a-b4af-bca86405cc54">

+Locust is used to assess the performance of a web application hosted on http://localhost:8080.
+The test was structured to simulate interactions with three endpoints: /, /input, and /result.
+The results revealed critical insights into the application's handling of traffic:

+- Request Statistics: The /input and /result endpoints accounted for the bulk of the traffic, each handling over 55,000 requests, while the homepage (/) received around 18,500 requests.
+Despite the high volume, response times were impressively low, with averages of 9.72 ms for /, 15.88 ms for /input, and 6.05 ms for /result.
+The peak RPS for /input and /result exceeded 110, demonstrating the application's capacity to process substantial traffic efficiently.

+- Response Time Distribution: A deeper look at response times showed that the majority of requests were processed within single-digit milliseconds.

+- Task Distribution: The test emphasized tasks related to input submission and result retrieval, which made up 75% of the simulated user activities.
+The remaining 25% focused on homepage interactions.

 The Report could be checked [HERE](readme_components/Locust.pdf).

+## Deployment of Service
+The integration of Flask, Docker, and AWS creates a streamlined environment for building, containerizing, and deploying web applications.
+Here’s a concise breakdown of each component:

+- Flask: Flask is a lightweight Python web framework that allows developers to quickly build web applications and APIs.
+Its minimalistic design and modularity make it a popular choice for scalable projects.

+- Docker:Docker enables the packaging of applications and their dependencies into lightweight, portable containers.
+This ensures consistency across development, testing, and production environments.

+- AWS:AWS offers robust cloud infrastructure for hosting applications.
+Services like Elastic Container Registry (ECR) and App Runner allow seamless deployment and management of containerized applications, providing scalability, reliability, and monitoring capabilities.

+When combined, Flask serves as the application layer, Docker ensures portability, and AWS provides the deployment platform, resulting in a flexible and powerful deployment pipeline.The service could be visited by: https://nzcfuqgcka.us-east-2.awsapprunner.com/

 ## Project Limitations and Potential Areas of Improvement